-A formal audit option is available for students who wish to participate in a course on a non-graded basis.
+A formal audit option is available for students who wish to participate in a course on a nongraded basis.
 With permission of the instructor, students may register to audit a course during the late registration period for each semester or session.
-Forms for permission to audit classes are available online on the Office of the Registrar's website.
+Forms for permission to audit classes are available online on the Registrar's website.
 Audit registrations are governed by the following rules: